 Your kitchen is easily the most important room within your home.
 It is a place where the family gathers to eat, catch-up and spend quality time.

-Make the most of this valuable room with a conservatory extension and turn your kitchen into the perfect hosting room.
+Make the most of this valuable room with a conservatory kitchen extension and turn your kitchen into the perfect hosting room.
 For those garden lovers, a kitchen conservatory is a great way to connect to the outside – ideal for those family summer BBQs.

 Thanks to modern glazing, kitchen conservatories are perfectly habitable and have many benefits over a typical brick extension.

-When planning a conservatory it is important that you choose the right design, size and position.
+When planning a kitchen conservatory it is important that you choose the right design, size and position.
 The materials must also compliment your property and its existing brickwork.

 A conservatory kitchen extension gives no restriction on design.
 Your additional space can be used as a kitchen dining area or to accommodate extra kitchen units or appliances.

 Some home owners choose to knock two spaces into one, building a conservatory onto their existing kitchen.
 This is particularly effective if you happen to have a small kitchen.
-A conservatory will allow you to create additional seating and tables whilst keeping your existing cooking area in tact.
+A conservatory kitchen extension will allow you to create additional seating and tables whilst keeping your existing cooking area in tact.

-A conservatory built onto the back of your home will be the perfect space to accommodate a family kitchen.
+A conservatory kitchen extension built onto the back of your home will be the perfect space to accommodate a family kitchen.
 Imagine pale wood cupboards, stylish floor tiles, stainless steel appliances and a granite-topped kitchen island.

 The kitchen is known to be one of the most sociable rooms within a property.
 From breakfast to dinner time, a kitchen for many families becomes a popular meeting point.
-It’s the room Mum’s spend a good part of the day in as well as being a comfortable space to invite friends for a cup of tea, coffee or in times of need – wine.
+We all spend a good part of the day in this room, and it is also a comfortable space to invite friends for a cup of tea, coffee or in times of need – wine.
 It’s why a conservatory kitchen extension is a space you’ll enjoy all of the time.

-Let in copious amounts of light into your kitchen with a vaulted glass roof extension.
+Let in copious amounts of light into your kitchen with a vaulted glass roof conservatory kitchen extension.
 Combine with antique style lights and marble worktops for that ‘wow’ factor.
 Prepare and cook food with style.

 Wooden and laminate worktops are cheaper but less practical and require regular maintenance.